Wawel Castle

 For centuries the residence of the kings of Poland and the symbol of Polish statehood, Wawel Castle is now one of the country's premier art museums.
 Established in 1930, the museum encompasses ten curatorial departments responsible for collections of paintings, including an important collection of Italian Renaissance paintings, prints, sculpture, textiles, among them the Sigismund II Augustus tapestry collection, goldsmith's work, arms and armor, ceramics, Meissen porcelain, and period furniture.
 The museum's holdings in oriental art include the largest collection of Ottoman tents in Europe.
 With seven specialized conservation studios, the museum is also an important center for the conservation of works of art.
+With over 3.1 million visitors in 2024, Wawel Castle is the most visited art museum in Poland and the 17th most visited art museum in the world.

 Early history

 The history of Wawel is deeply intertwined with the history of the Polish lands and Polish royal dynasties already in the Middle Ages.
 The political and dynastic tensions that led to the ascendance of Kraków as the royal seat are sophisticated, but for most of the Middle Ages and the Renaissance Wawel was the seat of the national government and the Diet (assembly).
 As the Polish–Lithuanian Commonwealth formed and grew, Wawel became the seat of one of Europe's largest and most important states.
 This status was only lost when the capital was moved to Warsaw in 1596 (designated officially in 1793).

-From the late 18th century, when Poland lost its independence during the period of foreign partitions, Wawel became a symbol of endurance and was the setting for demonstrations and gatherings of Cracovians protesting against the continuing foreign occupation by the Austrian, Prussian, and the Russian Empires.
+From the late 18th century, when Poland lost its independence during the period of foreign partitions, Wawel became a symbol of endurance and was the setting for demonstrations and gatherings of Krakowians protesting against the continuing foreign occupation by the Austrian, Prussian, and the Russian Empires.
 Thus, the significance of the Wawel Hill comes in part from its combination of political and religious significance.
 The Cathedral holds the relics of St. Stanislaus and stands directly adjacent to the Royal Castle.
 The Hill has a long history of religious functions; some of the oldest extant architectural remains are those of the Rotunda of the Virgin Mary.

 The hill which takes the form of a horst originated in the Miocene epoch (23–25 million years ago) and consists of Jurassic limestone dating back to the Oxfordian age (155–161 million years ago).
 This limestone is strongly karsted and abounds in caves (e.g. the Dragon's Den—Smocza Jama).
 This possibly explains why the hill was originally called "wąwel", meaning ravine in Polish.
 This ravine once divided the hill.
 An alternative theory is that the word means 'protrusion from the marshes' which surrounded the hill.
 However, the most recent theory is that "Wawel" is a regular continuation of the name Babel in the Greek language (the consonant [B] followed by [V]/[W]).